-My family took me there the year the park opened and over the subsequent 45 years I’ve had the opportunity to return that magical place countless times.
+My family took me there the year the park opened and over the subsequent 45 years, I’ve had the opportunity to return to that magical place countless times.
 I can recall when attractions required tickets A-E and have many happy memories as a former cast member (having worked the resorts in the mid-eighties to more recently enjoying the role of a bellhop at the Hollywood Tower Hotel).
-The peak of my pixie-dust powered journey was interviewing Disney Legends Marty Sklar, Bob Gurr and Tony Baxter at a recent D23 event in Orlando.
+The peak of my pixie-dust-powered journey was interviewing Disney Legends Marty Sklar, Bob Gurr, and Tony Baxter at a recent D23 event in Orlando.

 #5 Main Street Cinema

 The Main Street Cinema (along with the nearby Magic Shop) – childhood/teen favorites at the park’s entrance.
 In this darkened small, several screened room running silent movies of Disney cartoon classics.
 It was a favorite spot, with no line, to cool off and catch my breath before wandering off on the next attraction adventure.
 The Cinema is still partially around – except that it’s now a shop (Art of Disney) for Disney collectibles and artwork.
 One screen remains, still sharing its cartoon classic.

 #4 Sky Way